-As a small business owner, you’re probably intimately familiar with the feeling of always juggling endless tasks.
-Between client deadlines, payments to keep track of and customers to please, it can feel like your to-do list never gets any smaller.
+As a small business owner, you’re the most important person in your organization.
+Between meeting client’s deadlines, tracking finances and managing personnel, it can feel like your to-do list never shrinks.

-If you feel like there are never enough hours in the day, these five tips can help you stay on track and manage your time smartly and effectively.
+If you feel like there are never enough hours in the day, these tips can help you better manage your time.

-Pay attention to when you’re most productive, whether it’s a specific time of day or simply after your morning jog.
-Consider using a time-tracking app such as Toggl to log how much time you spend on each project, tuning you in to when you get the most done.
-If you find you have a most productive hour, use that time each day to focus on the highest-priority tasks and the rest of the day on the easier, more manageable to-dos.
+- Pay attention to when you’re most productive.
+Pay attention to when you’re most productive.
+This time could be triggered by a course of action, such as after a morning jog or right after lunch.
+Consider using a time-tracking app like Toggl to log how much time you spend on each project so you can visualize your productivity.
+If you find you have a particularly productive time of day, use it to focus on the highest-priority, complex tasks.
+Spend the rest of the day on easier, more manageable jobs.

 2. Embrace apps.

-If you’re a small business owner who charges by the hour, an app such as Harvest can easily keep track of the time you spend on each task, making invoicing easy.
-Even if you don’t charge by time spent, Harvest allows you to track how much time every project takes, making you more aware and attuned to your day.
+- Harvest: If you’re a small business owner who charges clients by the hour, an app like Harvest can easily keep track of the time you spend on each task, making invoicing easy.
+Even if you don’t charge by time spent, Harvest lets you track how much time every project takes, making you more aware of how long a project truly takes to complete.

-When it comes to managing overall workflow, Trello is a great resource.
+- Trello: When it comes to managing overall workflow, Trello is an excellent resource.
 You can create boards for each project and set up step-by-step pipelines to send them through, allowing you to track tasks from beginning to completion.
-It’s also a great tool for collaboration, as you can track your team’s progress and efficiency as well.
+It’s also a great tool for collaboration and tracking your remote staff’s productivity and efficiency.

 3. Learn when to delegate.

-Reach out to your professional network, get referrals, and find people who are trustworthy and can get the job done.
-A delegated task is only successful if it gets done, so hire carefully, and make sure to implement and enforce deadlines.
+Reach out to your professional network and get referrals to find trustworthy people who can do the job.
+A delegated task is only successful if it gets done properly, so hire carefully and enforce deadlines.

 4. Keep track of your finances.